donaldcrane/patronize/README.md

 # Patronize

-Patronize is a platform where users can sign up with their basic information,send and add money to their account
+Patronize is a platform where users can sign up with their basic information, add money to their account and also send money to other users on the platform throught their regisered email

 # Documentation